 Traveling through Croatia can be a very rewarding experience.
-In fact, traveling anywhere can be rewarding.
-But enough with the philosophy, you are here because you want to know how to get from Dubrovnik to Split and is it better to go from Dubrovnik to Split by car or some other transport option.
+Traveling anywhere can be rewarding.
+But enough with the philosophy, you are here because you want to know how to get from Dubrovnik to Split and whether is it better to go from Dubrovnik to Split by car or some other transport option.
 We have traveled this route numerous times and we’ll do our best to present you with all the options in the best possible way.

 arriving at dubrovnik

 The first thing you need to do if you want to travel from Dubrovnik to Split is to arrive in Dubrovnik in the first place.
 You probably know about this old historic city.
 Everybody has heard about it and there is a good reason for it.
 Dubrovnik attracts more and more visitors with each passing year and sometimes all the tourists seem to look like a river of people flowing through the streets of Dubrovnik.